vitoho/blog/content/en/post/Esp-Eye Hand On With Simple WiFi Configuration Post 1.md

 ```

-From now on, the ESP kit should can handling your HTTP request.
+From now on, the ESP kit can handling the HTTP request.

 :beetle:Known issues & to-do list:

-- [x] Captive portal with Android phone could not do redirect, not solved yet.
+:white_check_mark: Captive portal with Android phone could not do redirect, not solved yet.